canadaduane/gitbook-plugin-marginal/README.md

 # Marginal

-A gitbook plugin that creates a margin for notes and callouts on the right-hand side of each page.
+A gitbook plugin that creates a margin for notes and callouts on the left-hand side of each page.
 When notes are too large to fit within the height of its accompanying paragraph, the note is truncated and a button is made visible that allows the note to expand (along with the associated paragraph).
 Works best with Asciidoc.

 ## Installation